 Operating segments are reported on the basis upon which the Group reports its primary segment information.
-Financial information on business segments is presented in Note 26.
+Financial information on business segments is presented in Note 27.

-Basic Earnings Per Share (EPS)
+Basic Earnings (Loss) Per Share

-Basic earnings per share is calculated by dividing the net income by the weighted average number of common shares outstanding during the year.
+Basic earnings (loss) per share is calculated by dividing the net income (loss) by the weighted average number of common shares outstanding during the year.